its-ammu/springboot-maven-jenkins/README.md

   - The `Jenkinsfile` will execute the `BUILD`, `DEV_DEPLOY`, `QA_DEPLOY`(Will ask approval) and `CLEANUP` stages accordingly.

 ## Testing the app
-The app will be running on : http://localhost:3000
+The app will be running on http://localhost:8080 or in the specified port while using docker.

+While using jenkins it runs on http://localhost:3000.